iftekmahmud/iftekmahmud.github.io/blog/http-tls/README.md

 X-Frame-Options: DENY
 Strict-Transport-Security: max-age=31536000; includeSubDomains

 If critical headers are missing, consider whether the site is vulnerable to specific attacks.
-For example, without X-Frame-Options, test for clickjacking by embedding the site in an iframe locally.
-Advanced researchers can also check for header misconfigurations, such as overly permissive CSP directives (e.g., script-src 'unsafe-inline').
+For example, without `X-Frame-Options`, test for clickjacking by embedding the site in an iframe locally.
+Advanced researchers can also check for header misconfigurations, such as overly permissive CSP directives (e.g., `script-src 'unsafe-inline'`).

 Evaluating SSL/TLS Configurations
 SSL/TLS secures data in transit, and its configuration is a cornerstone of server security.
 Misconfigured SSL/TLS settings can expose websites to attacks like POODLE or Heartbleed.
 The Qualys SSL Labs SSL Server Test is a powerful tool for assessing a server's SSL/TLS setup against industry best practices.
 Key SSL/TLS Components to Analyze